The creation of Mobilising More for Climate

 The Ministry, IUCN NL and ECN took up the challenge and launched the MoMo4Climate initiative at the 2014 seminar “Setting a Joint Agenda for Private Climate Action”.
 Here, the first batch of 8 MoMo proponents pitched their innovative ideas to mobilize private climate finance.
 These included WakaWaka’s proposal to give people in Africa access to a virtual grid from WakaWaka, ECN’s proposal to make good use of residue waste from palm oil plantations, and a plan from FMO to issue climate friendly bonds.

 MoMo4Climate grew over 2015 with a selection of financial experts from both the public and private sector that agreed to take part in a panel to review new MoMo proposals.
 The panel makes an assessment of the potential that each proposal has as a business case and discuss possible opportunities to fund the proposals nationally or internationally.
-Apart from technical feedback the panel also selects the most promising proposals to be pitched during the annual private climate finance seminar.
+Apart from technical feedback the panel also selects the most promising proposals to be pitched during an annual private climate finance seminar.